How to get the right money-making ad targeting from Audience Insights

 Behavior

-As you can see, you can dig deep into what kind of audience you are targeting, you can target them by their digital activities such as Facebook ad spend, operating system used, internet browser used, and many more.
+As you can see, you can dig deep into what kind of audience you are targeting.
+You can target them by their digital activities, such as Facebook ad spend, operating system used, internet browser used, and many more.

 (Audience Insights – Behavior)